EBISPOT/gwas-sumstats-harmoniser/README.md

 * -resume (Execute the script using the cached results)

 ### 3.4.
 Other Executors:
-To run the harmonisation pipeline with other executors, user can import the customized config files using `--custom.config path_of_custom.config` and using `-profile` to select the process configuration strategy.
+To run the harmonisation pipeline with other executors, user can import the customized config files using `--custom_config path_of_custom_config` and using `-profile` to select the process configuration strategy.
  ```
 profiles {